 "Are you all right, Chestur?
 Why is your ship so important?"

 I was grinning like an idiot.

 "I'm fine!
 The ship!"
 I was jumping up and down.

 Sakoma Nu!
 We can save this damn world!!!"
-I somersaulted and landed sprawling, overrotating
+I somersaulted and landed sprawling,

-to build, something to make my vision of how things should be real.
-Do
+Something to build, something to make my vision of how things should be

-the hillock.
+and trotted down the hillock.
 The cat crawled out from under an escarpment,

 groggy with nap.
 Sakoma scrambled to get his gear back on, and hurried

 "Wait Chestur!
 What is this plan of yours?"

 In part, because you saved my life.
 In part, because there is nothing to

 lose by doing so.
 And in part, because I am ready to learn again.
 I- I

 Sakoma, yours is just as important as my own.
 Will you teach me to be a

 "If you will teach me your martial arts."